by Jim Logan

 Motion pictures from the silent era to the 21st Century have shot on location in Sleepy Hollow and Tarrytown.
-See if you can spot locations from your favorite flick.
+See if you can spot landmarks from your favorite flick.
 Before you ask, Tim Burton’s 1999 film Sleepy Hollow was shot in England.
 Sorry . . . no Johnny Depp, Christina Ricci, Miranda Richardson, and no covered bridge.

 The Headless Horseman (1922), a silent version directed by Edward Venturini and starring Will Rogers as Ichabod Crane.
 Portions are said to have been filmed in what is now Sleepy Hollow.
 The Old Dutch Church is clearly recognizable.

 BUtterfield 8, in which Elizabeth Taylor drives across the original Tappan Zee Bridge.
 Sorry, Liz, the new bridge which opened in 2017 looks nothing like the old.

 The Brain That Wouldn’t Die (1962), Jason Evers and Virginia Leith.
 Filmed in 1959 but not released until 1962.
 Exterior scenes filmed at Edgemont, a 22-room mansion on Benedict and Prospect Avenues once owned by the Detmer family (destroyed by fire in 1971).